 To get the most out of your credit card, you need to use it properly.
 Find out the best way to use a credit card to ensure that you get a good deal and pay low interest rates.

 You can use your credit card to make payments in the same way you would use a debit card or cash.
-What's different is that the money does not leave your account straight away, as it would with a debit card.
+The difference is that the money does not leave your bank account straight away, as it would with a debit card.
 Instead, you have a set period of time from the date of your purchases before you will receive a statement telling you how much you need to repay.
 Then you have to repay the credit card provider (who essentially paid the money for your purchase in the first place).
 So you are paying on credit.

 The credit card issuer will usually give you between 45 to 56 days to pay them back.
 It's always better for you to pay off the balance in full, but you can do it in instalments.